ZikangYuan/sr_lio/README.md

 2. **Sweep Reconstruction** can effectively reduce the time interval for each IMU pre-integration, reducing the IMU pre-integration error and enabling the usage of BA based LiDAR-inertial optimization.
 3. Following [CT-ICP](https://github.com/jedeschaud/ct_icp), **SR-LIO** represents the state of two moments in each sweep: 1) at the beginning time of a sweep, and 2) at the end time of the sweep.
 4. **SR-LIO** proposes **Multi-Segment LIO Optimization** for equally optimize all state variables during the period of a reconstructed sweep.
+5. All details about the Jacobian matrixes are available in the appendix of our article.

 ## Installation